fidelledi/beehive_app/README.md

 ## Upgrade to the latest version of flutter
 flutter doctor upgrade

+## Check if your copy of the app has the appropriate packages
+flutter pub get

 ## Getting Started

 This project is a starting point for a Flutter application.